cox-labs/CoxLab_Bug_Reporting/README.md

 3. Steps to reproduce
 Tell us how you got to that issue.
 Be detailed.
 Its a lot easier to deal with bugs if you know how to lure them out!

+To report a bug please use the link: https://github.com/cox-labs/CoxLab_Bug_Reporting/issues

+Thank You
+Coxs Lab Team